 - 1.1 The Coronavirus Disease 2019 (COVID-19) pandemic caused by the Severe Acute Respiratory Syndrome Coronavirus-type 2 pathogen (SARS-CoV-2) has led to unprecedented challenges for UK transplantation.
 Concerns about lack of access to operating theatres, inpatient and critical care beds, and implications for immunosuppressed transplant recipients have resulted in a major reduction in the number of organ transplants undertaken.
-Some UK transplant units (particularly kidney-only and kidney-pancreas units) have closed completely, while others have significantly restricted their donor and/or recipient criteria. - 1.2 There are signs that the peak of the pandemic has passed in some regions of the UK1-6.
+Some UK transplant units (particularly kidney-only and kidney-pancreas units) have closed completely, while others have significantly restricted their donor and/or recipient criteria. - 1.2 Since mid-April 2020, there have been some signs that the peak of the pandemic may be within sight in some regions of the UK1-8.
 However, uncertainties about the future course of the pandemic still remain.
-The evidence-base on how the pandemic has affected patients on the national transplant list and in the early post-transplant period is still evolving7. - 1.3 NHS Blood and Transplant (NHSBT) is aware that units are considering how best to re-open their transplant services or to expand their current restricted donor and recipient criteria.
-NHSBT's view is that these considerations are best taken forward at the local level, given pre-existing differences between units and the variation in how the pandemic has affected regions, hospitals, transplant programmes and patient populations (e.g. adults versus children).
-NHSBT also understands that some units will be unable to consider expansion or re-opening at this time. - 1.4 The challenges faced by units that wish to re-open will vary by organ type, local resource environments, experience of the COVID-19 pandemic, and local donor and recipient groups.
-However, the principles underlying consideration of re-opening or expansion for both living and deceased donor transplantation are expected to be similar across all UK transplant units and will be based primarily on the availability of resources and risk/benefit analyses for patients and staff, taking into account patient views.
+The evidence-base on how the pandemic has affected patients on the national transplant list and in the early post-transplant period is still evolving9. - 1.3 NHS Blood and Transplant (NHSBT) is aware that some units may now wish to start considering how best to re-open their transplant services or to expand their current restricted donor and recipient criteria.
+For those units that wish to explore these possibilities, NHSBT's view is that these considerations are best taken forward at the local level, given pre-existing differences between units and the variation in how the pandemic has affected regions, hospitals, transplant programmes and patient populations (e.g. adults versus children).
+NHSBT also understands that many units will not wish to (or are unable to) consider expansion or re-opening at this time. - 1.4 The challenges faced by units who wish to re-open will vary by organ type, local resource environments, experience of the COVID-19 pandemic thus far, and local donor and recipient groups.
+However, the principles underlying consideration of re-opening or expansion for both living and deceased transplantation are expected to be similar across all UK transplant units and will be based primarily on the availability of resources and risk/benefit analyses for patients and staff, taking into account patient views.